-The 2018 Annual MeCCSA Conference will be hosted from 10—12 January 2018 by the School of Arts & Creative Industries, London South Bank University.
+The 2018 Annual MeCCSA Conference was hosted from 10—12 January 2018 by the School of Arts & Creative Industries, London South Bank University.
+Thank you to all participants for making this event a success!

 - Prof. David Gauntlett (University of Westminster)